 \subsection{Spatial superpositions for sensing}

 Superposition and entanglement are quantum effects, which have no classical analogue.
-Entanglement enables exchange of quantum signals between two oscillators at a distance, whilst superposition enables the oscillator to be in a linear sum of several motional states.
+Entanglement enables the distribution of quantum states between oscillators separated by a distance, whilst superposition enables the oscillator to be in a linear sum of several motional states.
 When exploiting these effects for inertial sensing and gravimetry, additional sensitivity or resolution can be achieved.
 For example, multiple entangled quantum nanospheres could be used for distributed sensing.
-Such sensing schemes require additional experimental steps beyond cooling to prepare the quantum state in either a spatial superposition or spatial entanglement, and they also require a measurement protocol.
-In this section we describe a select number of quantum sensing proposals, now within grasp, that could be performed on a quantum levitated nanosphere.
+Such sensing schemes require additional experimental steps beyond cooling to prepare the quantum state.
+In this section we describe a select number of quantum sensing proposals involving levitated nanoparticles, which are now within grasp.

-An alternative to performing continuous transduction of the quantum nanoparticle motion is to prepare the particle in a spatial superposition and then perform matter-wave interferometry.
+An alternative to performing continuous transduction of the nanoparticle's motion would be to prepare the particle in a spatial superposition and then perform matter-wave interferometry.
 To sense gravity would require the creation of a coherent superposition, such that the superposition is localized at two heights or regions of a varying local gravitational field.
-The two amplitudes of the wavefunction evolve under the Newtonian gravitational potential, resulting in a relative phase difference which is then measured interferometrically.
+The two amplitudes of the wave-function evolve under the Newtonian gravitational potential, resulting in a relative phase difference which is then measured interferometrically.
 The phase difference is defined:

 where $\Delta U$ is the gravitational potential energy difference across a vertical spatial separation $\Delta z(t)$, $m$ is the mass of the oscillator, and $\theta$ the angle between the interferometer and the direction of acceleration $g$ (here, defined by local gravity).
-The integral $\int^{t}_{0}\Delta z(t)dt$ is the path difference between the trajectories of the two amplitudes of the wavefunction.
+The integral $\int^{t}_{0}\Delta z(t)dt$ is the path difference between the trajectories of the two amplitudes of the wave-function.
 For a trapped system, discussed in Section~\ref{sec:levsense}, $\Delta z(t)$ is the maximum spatial superposition separation, limited by the period of the trap oscillation $2\pi/\Omega_{\rm{m}}$.
-For an oscillator under free-evolution, discussed in Section~\ref{sec:freefall}, the particle wavefunction freely evolves for as long as it remains coherent, enabling the creation of larger spatial superpositions~\cite{brawley_nonlinear_2016}.
+For an oscillator under free-evolution, discussed in Section~\ref{sec:freefall}, the particle wave-function freely evolves for as long as it remains coherent, enabling the creation of larger spatial superpositions~\cite{brawley_nonlinear_2016}.